ikhlo/ikhlo/README.md

 ### I'm a Data Science, AI and Marketing student based in Paris, FRANCE. 🇫🇷

-- 💼 I am currently working on COVID-19 cell images as a Deep Learning Engineer at [Institut Pasteur][pasteur].
+- 💼 I am finishing studies from a Master Degree in Applied Mathematics for Data science with [Institut Polytechnique][ip].
 - 🌱 Specialized in Image analysis and classification with Deep Learning and Recommendation systems.
 - ⭐ Hobbies: Mangas, Sports, Self-development and Competition addict 💪.